 Teachers from across the U.S. can attend the National Constitution Center’s Civil Discourse Summer Institute and receive three credits toward a master’s degree in education at La Salle.
 The collaboration with La Salle’s School of Arts & Sciences began in the summer of 2022 and helps educators gain knowledge on bringing civil dialogue and constitutional topics into the classroom through a weeklong institute at the Center with workshops and a final project.

 The National Constitution Center was seeking an educational partner that would provide its institute attendees with more than just its original workshops, said La Salle assistant professor of political science Mark Thomas, Ph.D.
 La Salle’s Departments of Political Science and Education expanded the educational components of the National Constitution Center’s Civil Discourse Summer Institute by creating extra class time and a final project—making the program the equivalent of a college course.

 “It’s a great collaboration,” Thomas said.
 “Educators leave the program with more knowledge on civil discourse, but now also have the opportunity to pursue an additional degree.”

-“We are so excited to have this partnership with the National Constitution Center,” said La Salle’s Kimberly Lewinski, Ph.D., graduate program director and associate professor of education.
+“We are so excited to have this partnership with the National Constitution Center,” said Graduate Director and Associate Professor of La Salle University’s Education Department Kimberly Lewinski, Ph.D.
 “It allows us to offer a unique opportunity for students to learn about civil discourse in an authentic setting.
 We are thrilled to provide college credits for the course and a direct path into our master’s degree program.
 We look forward to future course collaborations.”

 Offering education on civil discourse and dialogue is engrained in the National Constitution Center’s work, said Sarah Harris, the NCC’s director of education.